Increase Cash Flow, Tax-Free

 UBIT Tax Filing

-The good news, is that you can always file for an extension using the IRS Form 8868.
-If payment is required, then you may need to also File CA FTB 3539.
+The good news is that you can always file for an extension using the IRS Form 8868.
+If payment is required, then you may also need to file CA FTB 3539.
 However, if the total UBTI earned exceeds $1,000, then you will need to file IRS Form 990-T and CA Form 109.
 If these forms and instructions seem completely foreign to you, enlist the help of an investment consultant and tax advisor.

 Suggested Resources on IRA’s